bpjohannessen/muscledb-web_old/README.md

 This project is still in development.
 It features a type as you search-database for skeletal muscles which includes the muscle names in Latin and English.
 Origin, insertion, and function (origo, insertio et functio) will also be searchable.

 The project is still in development and minor issues may be present.
-The known issues are listed in [here](https://github.com/bpjohannessen/muscledb-web/issues).
+The known issues are listed [here](https://github.com/bpjohannessen/muscledb-web/issues).

 Contributions, questions, and suggestions are very welcome!